Pecnut/course-intro-to-cpp/README.md

 Try:
 * Replace `++i` with the more verbose command `i = i+1` and convince yourself that it is equivalent.
 * Change the script to display the 3rd, 5th, 7th and 9th cubes (i.e. go up in 2s, not in 1s)

+## Part 2.
+Arrays, files and functions

+### Challenge to see if you remember what we did last time

 Try:
 * The Collatz conjecture: create a new script, `collatz_conjecture.cpp`, which inputs a number *n*, and while *n* does not equal 1: